slz2003/RFCScope-/Errata_filtering/Result_manual/9803-1/packetizer_raw_output.md

 Include a clarifying statement indicating that any 'custom' attribute should be ignored if the 'for' attribute is not 'custom'.

-**Severity:** Low
-  *Basis:* Although this ambiguity is less likely to cause major issues, it may still lead to minor interoperability differences.

-**Confidence:** High

-**Experts mentioning this issue:**

-- ScopeExpert: ResidualUncertainties

 ---